ezrosent/allocators-rs/info/bagpipes.md

 environment of an allocator, we plan to make them configurable to optimize for throughput, either via feature flags or type parameters.
-Anecdotally, I believe I got the Yang Crummey-backed `Bagpipe` to get 200Mops/s, but that required 64KiB segments, increasing steady-state memory consumption by several orders of magnitude.
+Anecdotally, I believe I got the Yang Crummey-backed `Bagpipe` to get 200Mops/s, but that required 64KiB segments, increasing steady-state memory consumption by an order of magnitude.

 The benchmark code is in the `bagpipe/src/bin/bench_bag.rs` directory.